 We understand and follow children’s interests and provide opportunities throughout our EYFS curriculum to support learning, consolidate and deepen knowledge and ensure children meet their next steps.
 This will enable them to develop the skills, attitudes and understanding that will form the basis of lifelong learning and encourage them to become well-rounded, happy individuals, ready to succeed.

-Each child has an individual Learning Story and evidence gathered supports all areas of the EYFS curriculum.
+Each child has a Special Book and evidence gathered supports all areas of the EYFS curriculum.
 Evidence includes both short and long written observations, photographs and samples of children’s work.
-We also welcome parents/carers contributions and love to see all the wonderful things that is done as a family.
-The learning stories are always available to be seen by parents/carers.
+We also welcome parents/carers contributions and love to see all the wonderful things that happen outside of school as a family.
+The Special books are always available to be seen by parents/carers.

 The Characteristics of Effective Learning help us to see when children are learning.
 They tell us that children are learning when they are engaged, motivated and when they are thinking.
 Our Early Years Statutory Framework tells us more about the Characteristics of Effective Learning, defining the three key areas as:

 ● Playing and exploring – Children investigate and experience things, and ‘have a go’.

 ● Active learning – Children concentrate and keep on trying if they encounter difficulties, and enjoy achievements.

 ● Creating and thinking critically – Children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 As a school we have 11 Core Values that we believe are important to the ethos of our school.
 Each month we focus on a value, which provides a focus and a discussion point.

 In our Foundation Stage we have a free flow approach to learning and the children in Nursery are able to explore their classroom and outdoor spaces.
 In Reception, the children are encouraged to interact with their peers throughout Foundation Stage and learn from each other’s experiences.